tav/espians-planfile/xetre-article.md

 Title:

-> Xetre: Rebooting the Global Economy with an Underground Tube Network
+> Xetre: Kickstarting the Economy with Global Underground Tube Networks